What is automated machine learning (AutoML)?

 The following diagram illustrates this process.

-You can also inspect the logged run information, which contains metrics gathered during the run.
-The training run produces a Python serialized object (
+You can also inspect the logged job information, which contains metrics gathered during the job.
+The training job produces a Python serialized object (

 .pkl file) that contains the model and data preprocessing.

 While model building is automated, you can also learn how important or relevant features are to the generated models.